LuciaMartinaScalise/Unravelling_Cremation/README.md

 ## 📘 Thesis Overview

-The study integrates virtual imaging, physical excavation, osteological, taphonomic, and proteomic approaches to explore **mortuary behaviour** and **biological profiles** with the aim to improve the quality and quantity of information that can be obtained from the study of cremated remains.
+The study integrates virtual imaging, physical excavation, osteological, taphonomic, and proteomic approaches to explore the **mortuary behaviour** and **biological profiles** of Bronze Age individuals with the aim to improve the quality and quantity of information that can be retrieved from the study of cremated remains.

 **Temporal & cultural context:** Burials date to the **Middle–Recent Bronze Age (ca. 1450–1150 BCE)** and belong to the **Terramare culture (Northern Italy)**.